 - Detail an initial investigation or management plan

-The Medical Council of Canada has noted a common error that candidates make on patient encounter written questions is providing generic answers and too many responses.
+A common error that candidates make on patient encounter written questions is providing generic answers and too many responses.
 If a written question reads, “List 3 factors that will determine this patient’s prognosis”, your answer must be based on the information gathered from the patient.
 Generic answers relevant to the diagnosis but not relevant to the patient as well as extra answers will not be scored.

 You can take a look at a History taking and physical examination couplet station.
 Both of these examples include the candidate’s instructions, the examiner’s checklist, and the patient encounter questions (with the correct answers).

 The 10-minute stations assess your ability to obtain a history and/or conduct a physical examination, to demonstrate interviewing and communication skills and/or to apply management skills.

-These stations are structured for the candidate to interact with the standardized patient for ten minutes.
+These stations are structured for you to interact with the standardized patient for 10 minutes.
 In some cases, the clinical encounter ends at nine minutes and is followed by a one-minute oral examination.
 The physician examiner may ask one to three pre-specified questions related to the patient problem.
-For all stations, the physician examiners observe the encounter and use standardized scoring instrument(s) to assess each candidate’s performance.
+For all stations, the physician examiners observe the encounter and use standardized scoring instrument(s) to assess your performance.